graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

-It is important to note that this section of the report does not distinguish between hardware or *IPU_MODEL*, and in essence it is only dependent on the number of IPUs selected for deployment via the sharding utility.
+It is important to note that this section of the report does not distinguish between hardware or the IPU Model, and in essence it is only dependent on the number of IPUs selected for deployment via the sharding utility.

-The next section is *Graph*, which describes the topology of the deployed graph.
+The next section is **Graph**, which describes the topology of the deployed graph.

 For instance: